potato-arcade/p64/README.md

 The Video Controller is fixed frequency framebuffer device with a 4K capability.
 (Thats 4K pixels in total)

-Machine instructions to write to the framebuffer, and manipulate pixel in the 64x64 grid.
+Machine instructions to write to the framebuffer, and manipulate pixels in the 64x64 grid.
 ```Basic
 REM Clear the framebuffer to the background color
 10 CLEAR